daviskia/BIXIbikesADA/paths.md

 ---

 Do you prefer to cycle between two cars or on a quiet cycle path next to the road?
-What if the possibility of riding on a road exclusively dedicated to bicycles influenced your itinary?
+What if the possibility of riding on a road exclusively dedicated to bicycles influenced your itinerary?

 That is the question we asked ourselves in this section.
 Our assumption was that the presence of numerous bicycle paths between two stations would influence the popularity of the trip between these same two stations.